George M. Stancel, Ph.D.

 Executive Vice President for Academic and Research Affairs

-George M. Stancel, PhD, was appointed executive vice president for research and academic affairs (EVPRA) for The University of Texas Health Science Center at Houston (UTHealth) in 2011.
+George M. Stancel, PhD, was appointed executive vice president for academic and research affairs (EVPARA) for The University of Texas Health Science Center at Houston (UTHealth) in 2011.
 In this capacity, Dr. Stancel is responsible for the university’s most critical central elements of research and education.

 Prior to taking on this position, Dr. Stancel served with distinction as dean of The University of Texas Graduate School of Biomedical Sciences at Houston (GSBS) for 13 years.
 He continued to serve as both dean and EVPRA until new leadership for the Graduate School was selected.